Bojarajan073/data-version-control/README.md

 MinIO
 Other supported DVC remotes

-This project uses Amazon S3 as the DVC remote.
+This project uses Amazon S3.

 4. Reproduce ML Experiments

-DVC allows you to associate a specific:
+DVC allows a particular dataset version to be associated with a particular code version and model result.

 Code Version
      +